nicoll-douglas/mp3zy/backend/README.md

-# mp3zy API v1
+# Sharktooth API v1

-Specification for v1 of the mp3zy app's desktop web API.
+Specification for v1 of the Sharktooth app's desktop web API.

 ## Table of Contents